polarsys/b612/README.md

 ## Releasing a new version of the font

+- Update the version number in the font info of the source files
 - Make a copy of the source files
 - Open the copies in Fontlab
 - Run the merge intersection command on each file
-- Update the version number in the font info and generate the ttf files
+- Generate the ttf files
-- Run the build script from the scripts folder to fix digital signature and GASP / prep table issues
+- Run the build script from the scripts folder to fix digital signature

 ## Copyright